 Jai Bajrang Bali!

-Some of the screams would arise from the packed crowd of visitors in the back yard.
-Thatha was fierce and his chest heaved with a deep growl, his mouth would fill up with air and he looked just like Sri Hanumanji.
+Those were some of the screams that would arise from the packed crowd of visitors in the backyard.
+Thatha was fierce and his chest heaved with a deep growl, his mouth would fill up with air and he looked just like the monkeygod Hanumanj.

 “Victory to Hanuman who is the ocean of Wisdom and Virtues, Victory to the king of Monkeys who is illuminating three worlds “You are the messenger of Rama (to Sita), You are the abode of incomparable power.
 You are also called by the names of ‘Anjani Putra’ (Son of Anjana) and ‘Pavana suta’ (son of wind god)”

-This book will be his second published literary work.
-‘Sugar In My Blood‘ will be available in 2019 contact Naufal here
+This will be his second published literary work.
+‘Sugar In My Blood‘ will be available soon in print edition.
+Connect with Naufal Khan here

 Terms used in this forthcoming book